-If I were forced to only listen to one song for the rest of my life, it might be "Feel Like Making Love" by Roberta Flack.
+If I had to only listen to one song for the rest of my life, it might be "Feel Like Making Love" by Roberta Flack.
 It's only two-ish minutes long, but it truly never gets old.

 I finally went for it and ordered a massive cart of items for my home studio.
-I was pretty minimal with my set-up in school because I had access to great equipment on campus, but it feels great to have my own now and be able to use it whenever I want.
-I also ordered the coolest, swaggiest instrument out there for myself to learn - the electric bass.
+I was pretty minimal with my set-up during school because I had access to quality equipment on campus.
+But it feels great to have my own now and be able to use it whenever I want.
+I also ordered the coolest, swaggiest instrument out there for me to learn - the electric bass.
 I'm planning to start with "Cake by the Ocean" by DNCE, "Feel Good Inc." by the Gorillaz, and "Stand By Me" by Ben E. King!

 I wanted to dedicate a blog post to MARINA (aka Marina Diamandis, formerly Marina and the Diamonds).
-Her music was so central to my listening growing up, and I like how it doesn't follow tropes unless it's in an ironic way.
-After finishing grade school, I had stopped listening to her so much, but she came out with an album this year in June, and it led me to rediscover her.
-I feel she's one of those artists whose music you may know without knowing she's the one behind it.
+Her music was so central to my listening growing up, and I've always appreciated how she doesn't follow tropes unless it's in an ironic way.
+After finishing grade school, I didn't listen to her as much, but she released an album in June, and it led me to rediscover her.
+She's one of those artists whose music you may know without knowing she's the one behind it.
+An absolute PRINCESS OF POWER (iykyk).

 I've been pleasantly surprised to find how warm and welcoming people are in the New York music industry.
 Sometimes music environments can be toxic, competitive, and gate-keepy, but people here are happy to help and go out of their way to be kind.
 It's very motivating and greatly appreciated from someone just starting out.